 Aspirin can be used to treat dogs that are in pain.
 According to VetInfo.com, while aspirin should never be given to puppies because their systems can't break it down, you can give your adult dog aspirin to relieve pain and/or inflammation, and you should always give it with food.
-However, before you give your dog aspirin, it's important to understand the correct dosage for your individual dog, as well as the possible side-effects it can have on your pet, before you give it to him.
+However, before you give your dog aspirin, it's important to understand the correct dosage for your dog, as well as the possible side-effects aspirin can have on your dog prior to providing it for your dog's pain relief.